0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ## Fix burpsuite browser not opening

 - You need to find the chrome-sandbox binary bundled with your burpsuite : `find ~ -type f -name "chrome-sandbox"`
-	- Result should be something like this : `/home/YourUser/BurpSuitePro/burpbrowser/126.0.6478.55/chrome-sandbox`
+	- Result should be something like this: `/home/kali/.BurpSuite/burpbrowser/126.0.6478.55/chrome-sandbox`
-- then: `sudo chown root:root /home/YourUser/BurpSuitePro/burpbrowser/126.0.6478.55/chrome-sandbox && sudo chmod 4755 /home/YourUser/BurpSuitePro/burpbrowser/126.0.6478.55/chrome-sandbox`
+- then: `sudo chown root:root /home/kali/.BurpSuite/burpbrowser/*/chrome-sandbox && sudo chmod 4755 /home/kali/.BurpSuite/burpbrowser/*/chrome-sandbox`

 ## Match and replace tricks
 ### Discover [SSRF](../Web%20&%20Network%20Hacking/Server%20Side%20Request%20Forgery%20(SSRF).md) easier using match and replace for any URL